 Instruction and skill development in the selection and application of tools for linear English and metric measuring, inspection, testing, and quality control.
-Methods and procedures
+Methods and procedures include statistical applications and accepted care and storage of related tools and equipment.
+Class fee \$10.
+F

-MFG069 QC Applications/CMM Operation
+MFG069 QC Applications/CMM Operation 3 class and 3 lab hrs/wk, 4 cr.

-3 class and 3 lab hrs/wk, 4 cr.
-Use of QC tools such as X-bar and Rcharts, pareto charts, histograms, and cause-and-effect diagrams.
+Use of QC tools such as X-bar and R-charts, pareto charts, histograms, and cause-and-effect diagrams.
 Process capability studies will be conducted using real parts manufactured by the students in this class.
 Emphasizes hands-on operation of the coordinate measuring machine and how it is applied in meeting the demands of quality in today's manufacturing environment.
-Prerequisite: MFG068, DRF068, or consent of instructor.
 Class fee \$10.
 W